inno-devops-labs/F23-core-course-labs/app_python/README.md

 - User-friendly web interface.
 - Responsive design for various devices.
 - Easy-to-understand and clean user interface.

+## Endpoints
+- Endpoint: /metrics
+- Purpose: Exposes metrics for monitoring using Prometheus.
+- Endpoint: /
+- Purpose: Returns the current time in Moscow and increments the request count.
+- Endpoint: /visits
+- Purpose: Returns the total number of visits.

 ## Technologies Used
 - Python: The core programming language used for the backend development.